The translation of this document is outdated.

 5) the development of an annual operational plan of rural

-territory or city administrations;
+territory or town administrations;

-rural territories or cities.
+of rural territories or cities.

 [17 July 2008]